kubedb/cli/docs/concepts/postgres.md

 In the above example, KubeDB operator will launch a Job to execute `run.sh` script once StatefulSet pods are running.

-> **Note:** all path used in script should be relative

 #### Initialize from Snapshots
-To initialize from prior snapshot, set the `spec.init.snapshotSource` section when creating a Postgres object.
+To initialize from prior snapshots, set the `spec.init.snapshotSource` section when creating a Postgres object.

 In this case, SnapshotSource must have following information:

-1. `namespace:` Namespace of Snapshot object
-2. `name:` Name of the Snapshot
+1. `name:` Name of the Snapshot

 ```yaml
 apiVersion: kubedb.com/v1alpha1